Transfer Guides and Credits

 SWU can only accept 68 credits in transfer from the technical college (or other two-year institution).

-If a student has successfully completed all requirements for the Associate of Arts or Associate of Science degree at one of any of the South Carolina technical colleges, Southern Wesleyan agrees to the following:
+If a student has successfully completed all requirements for the Associate of Arts or Associate of Science degree within the past five years at one of any of the South Carolina technical colleges or Spartanburg Methodist College, Southern Wesleyan agrees to the following:

 - Guaranteed admission to any of the bachelor of science (BS) or bachelor of arts (BA) degree programs offered by Southern Wesleyan University, whether campus-based, adult evening, or online.
 (Submission of a completed application, official transcripts, and any designated test scores is still required before admission can be granted.
 Also, some majors such as Education have additional admission requirements which must be met before being a candidate for the degree.)